 In this article, we look at saffron for its fat burning and weight loss capability.
 We hope by reading this article you are more enthusiastic to incorporate it in your everyday meals and drinks.

 Fat deposit is a natural process in the body for many good reasons.
-It is energy storage for rainy days and can contain toxics that body has not been able to discharge.
+It is energy storage for rainy days and can contain toxins that the body has not been able to discharge.
 It creates hormones necessary for metabolic functions.
-BUT the percentage of fatty tissue must be proportional to musculoskeletal size of each individual.
+BUT the percentage of fatty tissue must be proportional to the musculoskeletal size of each individual.

 Obesity is defined as a body mass index (BMI) greater than 30 by The World Health Organization (WHO).
 It is suggested that obesity is an inflammation resulted from excess oxidative stress and free radicals.
 In addition, belly fat is a serious concern for heart health and a sign of diabetes, not to mention undesirable for aesthetic reasons.

-Fat burning which will leads to weight loss is the number one goal when it comes to healing metabolic syndrome and reducing inflammation.
+Fat burning which will lead to weight loss is the number one goal when it comes to healing metabolic syndrome and reducing inflammation.
 That is why diets like Keto have become so popular but certain ingredients can help too.
-Saffron is one such ingredient that can facilitate fat burning process.
+Saffron is one such ingredient that can facilitate the fat-burning process.

-Managing blood glucose alone has greatest impact on weight loss because of insulin level.
+Managing blood glucose alone has the greatest impact on weight loss because of insulin level.
 Insulin is a storage hormone meaning it stores excess glucose as fat immediately after each meal and increases adipose tissue.
-Considering the presence of high carbohydrate in common diet, the raise in blood glucose and insulin level is constant throughout the day.
+Considering the presence of high carbohydrates in a common diet, the raise in blood glucose and insulin level is constant throughout the day.

 This results in constant fat storage and eliminates any chance of using stored fat for energy production.
-Overtime, body’s ability to burn internal fat weakens and it becomes carb/sugar dependent.
+Over time, the body’s ability to burn internal fat weakens and it becomes carb/sugar dependent.
 But the more glucose is flooded into cells, the less they become sensitive to insulin and start rejecting it, causing high blood glucose.
-This vicious cycle continues to a diabetic and obesitic degree.
+This vicious cycle continues to a diabetic and obesity degree.

-Above mentioned abilities are attributed primarily to crocin (C44H4O24) which is a carotenoid, responsible for unique yellow color of saffron.
-Crocin is surprisingly water soluble due to its high glycosyl contents.
+Above mentioned abilities are attributed primarily to crocin (C44H4O24) which is a carotenoid, responsible for the unique yellow color of saffron.
+Crocin is surprisingly water-soluble due to its high glycosyl contents.
 It has high radical scavenging activity meaning it can donate one hydrogen atom to free radicals making them stable and not destructive.

-Picrocrocin is another main substance that causes bitter taste and Safranal, a volatile oil creates the distinct aroma.
+Picrocrocin is another main substance that causes a bitter taste and Safranal, a volatile oil creates a distinct aroma.
 They are also strong antioxidants.
-In addition to Crocin, picrocrocin and Safranal, saffron contains 150 strong chemicals which influence health in many levels.
-Vitamins such as riboflavin and thiamine, amino acids and minerals are also found in the spice.
-By creating a healthier environment in the body, they eliminate the need to over eat and instead they create mental and emotional satisfaction.
+In addition to Crocin, picrocrocin, and Safranal, saffron contains 150 strong chemicals which influence health on many levels.
+Vitamins such as riboflavin and thiamine, amino acids, and minerals are also found in spice.
+By creating a healthier environment in the body, they eliminate the need to overeat and instead they create mental and emotional satisfaction.

-In summary, chemicals in saffron cause weigh loss through 4 main mechanisms:
+In summary, chemicals in saffron cause weight loss through 4 main mechanisms:

 • Reducing calorie consumption by inhibiting fat digestion through pancreatic lipase